jasonachkar/Concordia-Cart-App/README.md

 # Concordia Cart App
 #### How to Run:

-## Preffered IDE: Eclipse Enterprise Edition
+NOTE: Preffered IDE: Eclipse Enterprise Edition

 This project must be ran on a Tomcat Server Version 8 or after.

 You must have maven set up.